-After you've connected a monitor or projector to your PC, you can:
+After you connect a monitor or projector to your PC, you can:

 Have more than one window open on each screen, with each window running an app.